forlilab/Ringtail/README.md

 ```
 pip install --editable .
 ```
+## Definitions
+- _DLG_: Docking Log File, output from AutoDock-GPU
+- _Cluster_: Each DLG contains a number of independent runs, usually 20-50.
+These independent poses are then clustered by RMSD, giving groups of similar poses called clusters.
+- _Pose_: The predicted ligand shape and position for single run of a single ligand in a single receptor
+- _Binding score/ binding energy_: The predicited binding energy from AutoDock
+- _Ringtail_:
+> Drat, I'm not a cat!
+Even though this eye-catching omnivore sports a few vaguely feline characteristics such as pointy ears, a sleek body, and a fluffy tail, the ringtail is really a member of the raccoon family. https://animals.sandiegozoo.org/animals/ringtail

 ## Basic Usage
+The script for writing a database and filtering is `run_ringtail.py`.
 Upon calling Ringtail for the first time, the user must specify where the program can find DLGs to write to the newly-created database.
 This is done using the
 `--file`, `--file_path`, and/or `--file_list` options.
 Any combination of these options can be used, and multiple arguments for each are accepted. dlg.gz files are also accepted.
 After this initial run, a database is created and may be read directory for subsequent filtering operations.
 #### Inputs